lohitsrihas/OverlayNetworkMonitoring/README.md

 # OverlayNetworkMonitoring
 Tool developed to be used by a server to monitor performance characteristics (like Bandwidth, CPU Utilization) of user nodes through Python Script and REST API

+The distributed applications require detailed QoS measurements in  order to adapt themselvs to the network conditions and offer a good user experience.
+Currently, the network measurements are performed individually for each of their applications.
+Also, the means to access measurement data is specific to each application.
+It difficult to maintain and update few applications.

+The networking monitoring system consists of an admin server and three peering nodes(could be more).
+The admin server is used for authentication, for keeping track of registered nodes and for storing historical data.
+Each node obtains the list of registered nodes from the admin server and establishes an HTTP(at present) connection to the remaining nodes.
+As a result, the nodes create a full mesh overlay.
+The nodes use the established connections to periodically (e.g., every 10 seconds) estimate the connection bandwidth and the round-trip time (RTT) over that connection.
+The nodes also monitor their own CPU utilization, system load, free and used memory as well as disk I/O.

+After each measurement, every node sends the measurement data to the admin server database.
+After saving the reported data, the admin server then performs data aggregation.
+For each data type reported by a specific node, the samples will be aggregated to one minute and one hour samples respectively, so that a single value gives a fair view of what happened in the interval (during one minute, or one hour).
+The result is that the admin server stores three data streams for each data type reported by a particular node: the original 10-second samples, the 1-minute samples and the 1-hour samples.

+The admin server logs all events to the syslog facility.
+The admin server is preconfigured with a default admin account.
+The admin account allows the creation of regular user accounts.
+A regular user can view the collected data but cannot make any changes to the system.
+After succesfull authentication, the user will be able to select three options: log out, edit account, and view statistics.
+The log out option is used to prevent unauthorized users from accessing the system after current user leaves the system.
+The edit account option allow the user to edit his/her account details, including changing the password.
+If the view statistics option is chosen, the user will be able to view the monitored data types of the global view (the aggregated data).
+At that point three time-series graphs are shown: one showing the last 600 seconds using the 10-seconds data stream, one showing the last 60 minutes using the 1-minute stream and a third graph showing the last 60 hours using the 1-hour stream.
+The graphs update dynamically as new samples come in from the nodes.

+Finally, all interaction i.e. user-to-admin server and node-to-admin server are based on a RESTful API.

+Instructions for running the API are given in the 'User Document' in 'docs' folder.